Mincka/nghttp2docker/README.md

 This configuration will allow you to browse a HTTP/2 website (with mandatory TLS) as a HTTP/1.1 one, even without TLS.
 I don't recommend to use a different scheme however.
 You will break basic features like session cookies with `secure` tag.

 Moreover, I don't recommend accessing the website using the IP address of the proxy directly.
-If the website relies on virtual hosts, or if URLs are hardcoded somewhere, it will break somewhere.
+If the website relies on virtual hosts, or if URLs are hardcoded somewhere, it will break at some point.
 Use the `hosts` configuration, as describe below.

 Finally, I prefer to use patterns to avoid unwanted traffic going through the proxy hitting the targeted server.
 It may happen if you use the proxy locally.
 Tools on your workstation could leak information to the target.